knjk04/file-utils/README.md

 # File utils

 Small Python scripts that I use for making my life easier when needing to work with lots of files in Azure Blob storage with the [Books API](https://github.com/Project-Books/books-api).

+This has been made specific to my use case, so it may need modifying to suit yours.

 ## High-level overview
 - [create_dir.py](https://github.com/knjk04/file-utils/blob/main/src/create_dir.py) is used to create folders where the name of the folder is a number.